Preds get 3 in 1st, beat Lightning 7-2 to end season series

 700 CLUB

-Lightning defenseman Ryan McDonagh played his 700th career NHL game and became the 39th active NHL defenseman to reach that mark.
+McDonagh played his 700th career NHL game and became the 39th active NHL defenseman to reach that mark.
 He now has played 184 games with Tampa Bay and 516 for the New York Rangers.

 HEY THERE